jap99/OrderUber_Siri/README.md

-# BookRide-SiriKit
+# SiriKit

-Use SirKit to order an Uber or Lyft.
+Order an Uber or Lyft w/ Siri.